 Obtained a Jr. Black Belt in Parker Kenpo Karate as a junior in high school

 Is a little bit of a nerd!
-Love electronics, carpentry, mechanics, and electrical
+Love electronics, carpentry, mechanics, photography, and electrical

 Why is all of this important?

 It has been determined by several research studies (Miller et al.,1997; Miller et al., 1995) that the model and technique a therapist uses only constitutes 15% of overall therapeutic outcomes.
 40% was attributed to extra-therapeutic factors (income, transportation, etc.) and 30% was due to the therapeutic relationship you have with your counselor!
 That means first a foremost, your therapist should be obtainable (e.g. close by, attainable) and perhaps most importantly MUST be someone you like, trust, and think can help you!
 Does your therapist have a similar culture?
 Is gender of your therapist important when it comes to trust or previous traumatic experience?
 Is the model he/she practices in line with your belief system? (e.g. are you the expert of your own life or is the person you are going to be seeing?)
 These constructs are really important!